Measured foliations at infinity of quasi-Fuchsian manifolds close to the Fuchsian locus: Abstract

 \section{Abstract}

-Given a pair of measured foliations $(\f_{+},\f_{-})$ which fill a closed hyperbolic surface $S$, we show that for $t>0$ sufficiently small, $t\fp$ and $t\fm$ can be uniquely realised as the {measured foliations at infinity} of a quasi-Fuchsian hyperbolic $3$-manifold homeomorphic to $\Sig\times\mathbb{R}$, which is in a suitably small neighbourhood of the Fuchsian locus.
-This is parallel to a theorem of Bonahon that partially answers a conjecture of Thurston by proving that a quasi-Fuchsian manifold close to being Fuchsian can be uniquely determined by the data of measured bending laminations on the boundary of its convex core.
-We also give an interpretation of our result in {half-pipe} geometry using intermediate steps in the proof.
+Measured foliations at infinity of quasi-Fuchsian manifolds are a natural analogue at infinity to the bending laminations on the boundary of its convex core.
+We show that given a pair of arational measured foliations $(\f_{+},\f_{-})$ which fill a closed hyperbolic surface $S$, for $t>0$ sufficiently small, $t\fp$ and $t\fm$ can be uniquely realised as the {measured foliations at infinity} of a quasi-Fuchsian manifold homeomorphic to $S\times \mathbb{R}$, which is sufficiently close to the Fuchsian locus.
+Here arationality means that the corresponding measured laminations are maximal.
+The proof is inspired by Bonahon's in\cite{bonahon05} which shows that a quasi-Fuchsian manifold close to the Fuchsian locus can be uniquely determined by the data of filling measured bending laminations on the boundary of its convex core.
+We also interpret the result in {half-pipe} geometry.